 What is Music Therapy?

-Patients at Johns Hopkins All Children’s Hospital enjoy music therapy in individual and group sessions that help children and families cope with pain, stress, fear, isolation, medical procedures and being in the hospital.
+Patients at Johns Hopkins All Children’s Hospital enjoy music therapy in individual sessions that help children and families cope with pain, stress, fear, isolation, medical procedures and being in the hospital.
 Research shows that music affects mental, physical and emotional states.
 These qualities make it a valuable and effective tool in helping children and families recover their health and wellbeing, especially within the hospital.

 Benefits